BJCul/Pantasa/README.md

 # Install virtualenv if you don't have it
 pip install virtualenv

-# Create a virtual environment in the project root
+# Create a virtual environment in the project root (Python 2)
 virtualenv pantasa_env

+# Create a virtual environment in the project root (Python 3)
+python3 -m venv venv

 # Activate the environment (Windows)
 pantasa_env\Scripts\activate